Mortgage-Backed Securities, Their Types, and How They Work

 Some investors preferred the riskier tranche because they have higher interest rates.
 Those tranches contained the fourth through seventh years of payments.
 As long as interest rates remained low, then risks remained predictable.
 If the borrower prepaid the mortgage because he or she refinanced, then investors received their initial investment back.

-Mortgage-Backed Securities Changed the Housing Industry
+Changed the Housing Industry

 The invention of mortgage-backed securities completely revolutionized the housing, banking and mortgage businesses.
 At first, mortgage-backed securities allowed more people to buy homes.
 During the real estate boom, many banks and mortgage companies made loans with no money down.
 That allowed people to get into mortgages they couldn't afford.
 The lenders didn't care.
 They knew they could sell the loans, and not pay the consequences when and if the borrowers defaulted.

 That created an asset bubble.
 It burst in 2006 with the subprime mortgage crisis.
-Since so many investors, pension funds and financial institutions owned mortgage-backed securities, everyone took losses.
+Since so many investors, pension funds and financial institutions owned mortgage-backed securities; everyone took losses.
 That's what created the 2008 financial crisis.

-How Mortgage-Backed Securities Went Wrong
+How They Went Wrong

 President Lyndon Johnson created mortgage-backed securities when he authorized the 1968 Charter Act.
 It also created Fannie Mae.
 He wanted to give banks the ability to sell off mortgages.
 That would free up funds to lend to more homeowners.